 - Spike testing

 Spike testing technically falls under the category of a “load test,” but there are some differences between the two.
 A spike test sends large bursts of traffic to a website and sees if the servers can handle the bursts of traffic.
 Traditional load testing is typically performed over varying amounts of time with varying amounts of traffic, but within the guidelines of normal user conditions, not just sudden increases or decreases of traffic.

 - Endurance testing

-Endurance tests send various amounts of traffic to a web app over longer periods of time to see if any anomalies arise due to extended use of system resources.
+Endurance tests send various amounts of traffic at a web app over longer periods of time and checks if any anomalies arise due to extended use of system resources.
 Sometimes bugs can appear during endurance testing because of memory overflow, improper garbage collection, or a number of other reasons.